prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "What makes you think it will come tomorrow?"

-"I'm sure it will.
+- I'm sure.

-It's overdue now.
+He will come.It's overdue now.

 Then, in town, they will fix up your leg and then we will have some good destruction.